Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Introduction

-Synthesizing these requirements, we introduce the \textbf{Deep Eigenspace Network (DEN)}.
-Other than the fixed Fourier basis, we use a geometry-adaptive basis that naturally handles unstructured data.
-Specifically, we demonstrate that for stationary problems, the Proper Orthogonal Decomposition (POD) basis derived from the output snapshots constitutes the theoretically optimal subspace.
-Furthermore, to model the spectral couplings efficiently, we augment the spectral convolution layer with explicit cross-mode connections, parameterized via low-rank banded matrices.
-This design enables DEN to capture intricate off-diagonal dependencies while maintaining the computational efficiency characteristic of spectral operators.
+In this paper, we propose a \textbf{Deep Eigenspace Network (DEN)} to predict eigenspaces using a geometry-adaptive basis that naturally handles unstructured data, followed by the derivation of a Proper Orthogonal Decomposition (POD) basis from the output snapshots.
+To model the spectral couplings, we propose a spectral convolution layer with explicit cross-mode connections, parameterized via low-rank banded matrices.
+This enables DEN to capture intricate off-diagonal dependence and maintain the computational efficiency.
+Such inter-modal dependence extends beyond the diagonal structure of standard spectral layers.
+Furthermore, DEN accommodates the unstructured discretizations by the Finite Element Methods in the training data while retaining global receptive field advantage over local message-passing Graph Neural Networks (GNNs) \cite{corso2024graph}.
+An essential feature of DEN is its generalization of spectral transform beyond the uniform-grid restriction.

-We apply DEN to the parametric Steklov eigenvalue problem.
-Distinguished by the presence of the spectral parameter in the boundary conditions rather than the domain, the Steklov eigenvalue problem constitutes a fundamental class of spectral problems in mathematical physics \cite{kuznetsov2014legacy}.
-Historically, this formulation has been pivotal in modeling a wide array of physical phenomena.
-Prominent examples include the study of surface water waves, the dynamics of mechanical oscillators immersed in viscous fluids, and the analysis of vibration modes for structures in contact with incompressible fluids \cite{canavati1979discontinuous, cao2013multiscale, kuznetsov2014legacy}.
+DEN belongs into the burgeoning operator learning paradigms \cite{lu2019deeponet, li2020neural, li2020multipole, liu2024render, wang2022deepparticle, cheng2025podno, loeffler2024graph}.
+There exist few works on operator learning for spectral problems.
+Li et al. \cite{li2025operator} utilized Fourier Neural Operators (FNO) and CNNs to predict the eigenvalues and eigenfunctions of the Laplacian on variable domains.
+Chang et al. \cite{chang2024neural} employed PINNs to track the continuous evolution of eigenfunctions with respect to shape deformation.
+However, these works either address only the self-adjoint problems or rely on physics-informed loss functions that face challenges in the non-self-adjoint case.